 Now we will move to the upper parts of the body and using more stock images from the packs mentioned earlier, add more lights.

-On the hand I used the image Color_gradient (15) located in the “smoother gradients” folder from the Colors in Motion pack.
+On the hand I used the image Color_gradient (15) (from the zip downloaded on step 3) located in the “smoother gradients” folder from the Colors in Motion pack.
 Again change the Blending Mode to Screen and duplicate the layer for a stronger effect.

 Add another light to the hand from the same textures pack.
-I used the image Color (13) and I changed the Hue from Image>Adjustments>Hue/Saturation to match the colors of the first image added on the hand on the previous step.
+I used the image Color (13) (from the zip downloaded on step 3) and I changed the Hue from Image>Adjustments>Hue/Saturation to match the colors of the first image added on the hand on the previous step.
 This time I didn’t duplicate the layer.

-Use the same technique and add the image Color_gradient (18) like in the image below.
+Use the same technique and add the image Color_gradient (18) (from the zip downloaded on step 3) like in the image below.

 Now things will get even brighter with some soft spotlights that we will add on this step.
 You can paint this spotlights above all the other layers on the palette.